sthagen/repology-libversion/doc/ALGORITHM.md

    A special case exists for alphabetic component which follows numeric component, and is not followed by another numeric component after a delimiter (`1.0a`, `1.0a.1`, but not `1.0a1` because of lack of delimiter).
+In other words, if the previous component is numeric, the current component is alphabetic, and the next component is not numeric.
 Such alphabetic component is assigned a different rank, **LETTER_SUFFIX**, which follows **NONZERO** (choice of this behavior explained below).

 3. Versions are compared component-wise.